Bear encounter leaves woman with minor injuries in Monrovia

 The Monrovia Police Department said the woman was walking around 9:20 a.m. when a bear approached her.
 The bear swiped its claw toward her at one point, hitting the back of her knee.

-The woman, who remains unidentified publicly, successfully escaped, and a nearby resident called the police.
+The woman, who remains publicly unidentified, escaped successfully, and a nearby resident called the police.
 She was transported to a local hospital with injuries that aren't considered serious, police said.

+"The dog was barking, the woman was screaming and the bear was facing them and not backing off," said one neighbor who witnessed the encounter.
+"It would charge the woman and then charge the dog and then the dog kind of ran off and the bear followed it a little."

+Police say that the quick thinking of neighbors may have saved the woman's life.

 Monrovia PD contacted the Department of Fish and Wildlife.
 CBS LA reached out to the department, but has yet to hear back.